About Me

 Every musician collaborates with many "silent" partners - people who aren't onstage or in the classroom, but who make the tools we use.
 These makers spend lifetimes learning, honing & teaching their craft, or researching & innovating, much like the performer or teacher.
 My gratitude for this often unsung work goes out to the following people and companies:

 For the Instruments: Claremont Luthier Jim Brown, who made my 2006 viola in a petite, 15 & 1/4 inch size specifically to help me continue to play after lingering muscle injuries from a car accident.
 It is paired with a lightweight Arcus "Sonata" carbon fiber bow.
 I use an anonymous violin passed down from my grandmother, Dixie Blackwelder.
-I often experiment with strings, and various combinations of Warchal, Thomastik, D'Addario, Corelli, Pirastro, Jargar and Larsen strings are all on my current "go-to" list.
+I often experiment with strings, and various combinations of Warchal, Thomastik, D'Addario, Corelli, Pirastro, Jargar and Larsen strings are all on my tried & true "go-to" list.

 For the Accessories: